danwos/danwos.github.io/docs/posts/mega_sphinx_enterprise/01_planing.md

 But all I want to tell you with this example: **Documentation is a living object**, which grows and needs to transform rapidly in a more or less changing (often even chaotic) environment.
-And this tutorial tries to you help you by finding the most efficient way for your company/team by using a Docs-as-Code approach with a bunch of great Open-Source tools and some smart configurations.
+And this tutorial tries to help you by finding the most efficient way for your company/team by using a Docs-as-Code approach with a bunch of great Open-Source tools and some smart configurations.